-The Ohrid tomato – is a unique variety from Ohrid in North Macedonia.
+Ohrid – is a unique variety from Ohrid in North Macedonia.
 It’s a teardrop shaped variety with exceptional flavour and most beautiful appearance.
 I found it in a market in Ohrid.
 North Macedonia appears to have a vast range of unique old varieties of vegetables and well worth another trip to find more vegetable treasures.

+February to March.
 Sow 5 seeds into a small pot (7cm) and keep in a warm place.
 Pot on into individual 7cm pots when ready.
 Plant into greenhouse or polytunnel.

 Between rows: 50cm